-Our initial stockholders own shares representing approximately 20% of our issued and outstanding shares of common stock.
+Upon the closing of this offering, our initial stockholders will own shares representing 20% of our issued and outstanding shares of common stock (assuming they do not purchase any units in this offering and excluding the representative's shares).
 Accordingly, they may exert a substantial influence on actions requiring a stockholder vote, potentially in a manner that you do not support, including amendments to our amended and restated certificate of incorporation and approval of major corporate transactions.
-If our initial stockholders purchase any additional shares of common stock in the aftermarket or in privately negotiated transactions, this would increase their control.
+If our initial stockholders purchase any units in this offering or if our initial stockholders purchase any additional shares of common stock in the aftermarket or in privately negotiated transactions, this would increase their control.
 Factors that would be considered in making such additional purchases would include consideration of the current trading price of our Class A common stock.
 In addition, our board of directors, were elected by our initial stockholders.
 We may not hold an annual meeting of stockholders to elect new directors prior to the completion of our initial business combination, in which case all of the current directors will continue in office until at least the completion of the initial business combination.
 Accordingly, our initial stockholders will exert control of the board of directors for the near term, including potentially until the completion of our initial business combination.